Andrew-Kwok/csc207-bermuda/README.md

 ## How to run
 On `src/main/resources/config`, make a copy of `.env.example` and fill in your credentials.

+On `src/main/java/migrations`, run the SQL scripts to your SQL Database.

 To obtain `TODOIST_API_TOKEN`, refer to this ![blog](https://todoist.com/help/articles/find-your-api-token-Jpzx9IIlB)

 ## APIs / External Services